Types of RFID Systems

 Passive tags can be packaged in many different ways, depending on the specific RFID application requirements.
 For instance, they may be mounted on a substrate, or sandwiched between an adhesive layer and a paper label to create smart RFID labels.
 Passive tags may also be embedded in a variety of devices or packages to make the tag resistant to extreme temperatures or harsh chemicals.

-RAIN is a passive RFID solution which is useful for many applications, and is commonly deployed to track goods in the supply chain, to inventory assets in the retail industry, to authenticate products such as pharmaceuticals, and to embed RFID capability in a variety of devices.
+RAIN is a passive RFID solution which is useful for many applications, and is commonly deployed to track goods in the supply chain, to inventory products in the retail industry, to authenticate products such as pharmaceuticals, and to embed RFID capability in a variety of devices.

 Battery-Assisted Passive (BAP) Systems